UCI-GDIM31/class-activities-zomffin/README.md

     We lowkey didn't do category assignments and all just added links wherever we could think to add one.
 Also added some from the example in lecture.

 Activity 2:
+Coding notes:
+    - Float variable for Speed
+    - Transform variable from the player
+    - Needs Update() to check distance from player
+    - Needs Collision() based on the example minigame (for the text that pops up)
+    - Needs written methods for the start chase and end chase functions

 ## Open-Source Assets